thendawg/tfhumandetectionnotify/README.md

 shutil
 pushbullet (optional)

 You will also need a model to run inference on.
 For the purpose of this README, we wont go into training your own model, but more info can be found in the tensorflow object detection API docs.
 Most of my testing has been done with pretrained models on the coco dataset available here - https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md.
 Eventually I hope to have enough positive hit images (1000+) to retrain myself.
 For now, you can use any of these pre-trained COCO based models, as long as they return boxes, not masks.
-You will need to edit the path to the frozen inference graph, unless you use faster_rcnn_inception_v2_coco which is what was used during the build of the script.
+You will need to edit the path to the frozen inference graph in config.py.
 Im now testing faster_rcnn_resnet101_coco as it supposedly has a bit higher confidence rate and is still able to process 2 streams at 2fps with ease on my GTX1060.
-Feel free to tweak and test - the path that you need to point to the frozen inference graph is on line 126.

-MOST of the things that need to be edited for your config are in config.py, however, one thing in specific is not, if youre using pushbullet to push notifications, you will need to edit the url it pushes in the primary py to match the url your webserver resides at.
-I personally use an address here that hits a reverse proxy with https and auth thats open to the web, so I can see the images when Im away from home.

-**EDIT** The url is now set via the config file

 As may be obvious, this script was designed to run on one system that has a GPU installed and output the images to a directory so that they can be served by a webserver, in my case on a different machine.
-Youre welcome to edit and move things as you desire, as mentioned, I plan to make this configurable in the future via the config, but here is how its setup to operate by default.
+These directories are configurable in config.py

-Current images are output to /output/RD/ (on my system this is a tmpfs on my NAS so disk isnt hit by constant writes) the mlcamdisplay will pull from these images to generate the real time viewing
+Current images are output to livedir (on my system this is a tmpfs on my NAS so disk isnt hit by constant writes) the mlcamdisplay.php will pull from these images to generate the real time viewing
-When a person is detected, the resulting dir is output to /output/ The script auto copies a php file into the dir that will display all images and links it in the log.
+When a person is detected, the resulting dir is output to maindir The script auto copies a php file into the dir that will display all images and links it in the log.
 At the root of web youll find 3 php display files that you can integrate into your Organizr dashboard like I did, or another page, the smaller log page has a text link to the full log, so you dont have to display it at all times.

-If you ahve problems with the images flashing or refreshing during a write, the secondary img will help avoid this, but its not perfect, tweaking the refresh time in mlcamdisplay will yeild the absolute best results, as well you will need to change this is you wish to display at a diff fps.
+If you have problems with the images flashing or refreshing during a write, the secondary img will help avoid this, but its not perfect, tweaking the refresh time in mlcamdisplay will yeild the absolute best results, as well you will need to change this is you wish to display at a diff fps.

 *UPDATE* The latest changes Ive made to the java on the display page seems to work perfect in Firefox/Edge to render the alt image if the primary is unavailable, however,  Chrome seems to have some major issues with the way Im doing this.
 Ill look into it at some point, but to be honest, the live image view is more for my purposes than what I want this project for long term (push notifications with images, which seems to be solid).
 As well, I know there must be a better way of doing this with node or something - see below...